Paris Hilton Puts On Tight Leopard-Print Swimsuit & Fans Are Loving It

 Paris Hilton has been keeping her 11.1 million Instagram fans updated with a series of new videos, including a couple where she rocked a leopard-print swimsuit.
 Prior to this, things got serious as she discussed her grandfather in a touching tribute.
 With that being said, her newest photos are more lighthearted.

 The first update she shared was a video, which you can see on her Instagram page.
-It was set to the song, “Best Friend’s A**.”
-The song is by Paris Hilton, Dimitri Vegas, and Like Mike.
+It was set to the song, “Best Friend’s A**,” which Paris performed with Dimitri Vegas and Like Mike.

-Hilton was seen posing on a stairwell, as she crouched close to the ground.
+Hilton was seen posing on a stairwell as she crouched close to the ground.
 She rocked an eye-catching swimsuit, which featured a leopard-print design.
-She gave coy looks and played with her shoulders and head placement.
+She flashed a series of coy looks at the camera while playing with her shoulders and head placement.

-The stair banisters were luxurious, and featured floral design and a gold handrail.
+The stair banisters were luxurious and featured a floral design and a gold handrail.
 Hilton’s swimsuit had a high cut in the back, so parts of her derriere were left exposed.
 She completed the look with a pair of dark heels.

-Later on in the video, Paris was seen standing up, as she continued to hit various poses for the cameras.
-This time, she stood up and placed her hands on the stairwell, and by her hair.
+Later on in the video, Paris was seen standing up, as she continued to strike various poses for the cameras.
+This time, she stood up and placed her hands on the stairwell and by her hair.

 Since then, Paris also shared a second update.
-This was a still photo, and showed her sitting in front of a wooden backdrop.
-She placed her right hand by her neck, and rocked a high, large ponytail.

-The bodysuit had a low neckline and featured thick straps.
-It appeared to be very tight, as it hugged her curves.
+This was a still photo and showed her sitting in front of a wooden backdrop.
+She placed her right hand by her neck and rocked a high, large ponytail.
+The star’s bodysuit had a low neckline and featured thick straps, its tight design hugging her curves.

 Hilton’s makeup included dark eyeliner on the lower lids, along with heavy mascara on her lashes.
 She also wore lipstick with a darker shade of lip liner.
-Paris also wore dark blush, and accessorized with sparkling earrings.
+Paris also wore dark blush and accessorized with sparkling earrings.

 This update received over 382,000 views.
 Fans left plenty of nice compliments for Paris in the comments section.